Avangardum/AvangardumStyleConvention/Readme.md

 ### Namespaces

-Root namespace for the project should follow the following pattern: *Developer/Company*.*Project* (examples: `Avangardum.TwilightRun`, `Hyperbox.DroneTanksArena`).
+Root namespace for a project should follow the following pattern: *Developer/Company*.*Project* (examples: `Avangardum.TwilightRun`, `Hyperbox.DroneTanksArena`).

 Use file-scoped namespaces where possible.

+Namespaces should correspond to the folder structure (use automatic namespace adjustment in your IDE).

 ### Types